 Ethics is that branch of philosophy which deals with issues of good versus evil behaviour and hence defines acts which are morally permissible or obliged.
-Only within the last century however has ethics began to expand its concern from human interactions to encompass the moral relationship human beings should have with nature.
+Only within the last 100 years, however, has ethics begun to expand its concern from human interactions to encompass the moral relationship human beings should have with nature.
 The need for such an environmental ethic seems especially pressing when issues of animal rights are raised and when environmental crises, often precipitated by human activity, occur.
-At the end of the century, environmental ethics is now a thriving discipline with a serious and rational voice that is a welcome addition to the more emotive character of "green" politics.
+At the start of the new century, environmental ethics is now a thriving discipline [17], with a serious and rational voice that is a welcome addition to the more emotive character of 'green' politics.

 However, the perceived problem with environmental ethics in its current form is that it is geocentric in context.
 The Earth is effectively viewed as a sealed box, transparent to incoming sunlight and outgoing heat.
 Space simply lies beyond moral concern: beyond issues of right and wrong.
-Perhaps, given our record of developing environmental ethics response to crisis, this is not surprising.
-The only environmental problem that currently looms from our minimal utilisation of space is the escalating problem of "space junk" in Earth orbit.
+Perhaps, given our record of developing environmental ethics in response to crisis, this is not surprising.
+The only environmental problem that currently looms from our minimal utilisation of space is the escalating problem of debris in Earth's orbit.
 But this is viewed merely as a threat to personnel and hardware safety and does not bring to the fore any more fundamental questions of the rights and wrongs of space utilisation itself.

-attempt to remedy An early conceptual deficiency occurred at a multidisciplinary conference "Environmental Ethics and the Solar System", held at the University of Georgia in 1985.
-The proceedings, with the varying views of space technologists. astronomers. philosophers, ecologists, lawyers and theologians were later published but represented purely initial explorations in the subject rather than a consensus prescription for the future.
-This would be premature, but the approach is correct since a cosmocentric environmental ethic aims to be proactive rather than reactive, it must proceed by thought experiment.
-Sometimes, it is the grandest thought experiments than can uncover the most fundamental issues and so scientists speculating on the possibility terraforming Mars have been particularly interested in its moral dimensions.
+An early attempt to remedy this conceptual deficiency occurred at a multidisciplinary conference 'Environmental Ethics and the Solar System', held at the University of Georgia in 1985.
+The proceedings, with the varying views of space technologists, astronomers, philosophers, ecologists, lawyers and theologians were later published [18], but represented purely initial explorations in the subject rather than a consensus prescription for the future.
+This would be premature, but the approach is correct - since a cosmocentric environmental ethic aims to be proactive rather than reactive, it must proceed by thought experiment.
+Sometimes, it is the grandest thought experiments than can uncover the most fundamental issues and so scientists speculating on the possibility of terraforming Mars have been particularly interested in its moral dimensions.
 If we can visit Mars, live there, and ultimately terraform the planet, would it be right to do so?
 Is Mars just potential real estate or does it have an inherent right to eternal preservation?
 And what rights would be due to any Martian life, surely in microbial form, should any be discovered?
 Should bacteria have rights on Mars?